Punktum-dk/epp-service-specification/README.md

 Do note that the waiting list status is also used in the [check domain](#check-domain) command, using the `reason` field.

-Since a waiting list offering is not a complete domain name registration the responses is limited.
+Since a waiting list offering is not a complete domain name registration the data in the response is limited compared to a registered domain name..

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>